Skip to content

 +506 40003397.
 SuppCenter Global Services officially positions itself as one of the leading Xcitium solution partners and providers in the Latin America region.
 Xcitium is the new name of COMODO’s enterprise business.
 Their key cybersecurity specialization is based on a threat prevention architecture that uses Xcitium Zero Trust and ZeroDwell technologies.
 Official partnership: SuppCenter Global acts as a managed security service provider, or MSSP.
 They implement, configure, and support Xcitium/Comodo security solutions for large businesses, retail companies, and the public sector.
 Stolen: --

-On June 11, 2026, the ransomware group m3rx added suppcenter.global and suppcentersa.com to its leak site, confirming that it had exfiltrated internal files from a Latin American managed security service provider that specializes in Xcitium (formerly Comodo) cybersecurity solutions.
+On June 11, 2026, the ransomware group m3rx added suppcenter.global and suppcentersa.com to its leak site, claiming that it had exfiltrated internal files from a Latin American managed security service provider that specializes in Xcitium (formerly Comodo) cybersecurity solutions.

 Public reporting indicates that SuppCenter Global Services operates as an official Xcitium partner and MSSP across Latin America.
 The company implements, configures, and supports Xcitium Zero Trust and ZeroDwell technologies for large businesses, retail companies, and public-sector organizations.
 The m3rx leak site lists both domains and includes the Costa Rican phone number +506 40003397 associated with the firm.
 No specific victim count or list of stolen files has been published on the leak page.
-Available reporting describes the incident as a ransomware attack in which internal files were exfiltrated, though the precise volume and sensitivity of the data remain unclear at the time of writing.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly exfiltrated, though the precise volume and sensitivity of the data remain unclear at the time of writing.

 Why This Matters for You and Your Family